storageos/storageos.github.io/README.md

 ## Contributing

 All contributions welcome, from major updates to typos.
 If you're unsure, jump into our [Slack channel](http://slack.storageos.com/) to discuss.

+Please make sure to pull the latest changes from the original repo before committing your contribution.

+When done, please submit a pull request from your fork's master branch to the `storageos/storageos.github.io` master branch.

 ## Best Practices